Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 4. Using meditation or yoga to escape life issues

-Rather than facing a toxic work situation or a difficult family dynamic, a person doubles down on their spiritual practice — doing more retreats, fasts, or breathwork — without actually taking steps to resolve the underlying problems.
+Rather than facing a toxic work situation or a difficult family dynamic, you double down on your spiritual practice, doing more retreats, fasts, or breathwork without actually taking steps to resolve the underlying problems.

 5. Creating a persona of spiritual perfection